nathan7/wob/README.md

   A promise will be resolved.
   A Stream will be piped to the response stream (`return stream` is pretty much equivalent to doing `stream.pipe(res)` in core-http)
-  Any other value will be serialised as JSON and sent as response.
+  Any other value will be serialised to JSON and sent as response.

+  Thrown errors are also serialised to JSON.
+If they have a `.statusCode` property, that'll be set as status code.

 ### wob.createServer(function(req, res) -> Response)